Quantum kinetic theory of nonlinear thermal current

 Now, we turn our focus to the NL anomalous thermal current given in Eq.~\eqref{Th_anomalous_cur}.
 This linear $\tau$-dependent thermal current contribution has a nonzero value only in the direction perpendicular to the applied temperature gradient.
-The analytical expression for the $\kappa_{yxx}$ component of the anomalous conductivity, up to linear order in $v_t$, is given by \be \kappa^{\rm Anm}_{yxx} = \frac{7 v_t \pi^3 k_B^2 T^2}{20 \mu^2} \left( \frac{k_B^2}{\hbar} \right) \frac{\Delta}{\mu}(1-2r^2)~. \ee This expression is independent of the valley index and unlike the NLD conductivity, it depends on temperature quadratically.
-The chemical potential dependence of this conductivity is shown in Fig.~\ref{fig:fig4} with a good match between the analytical and numerical results, where we observe the following features.
+The analytical expression for the $\kappa_{yxx}$ component of the anomalous conductivity, up to linear order in $v_t$, is given by \be \kappa^{\rm NLA}_{yxx} = -sign(\mu)\frac{7\pi^3 v_t k_B^2 T^2}{20 \mu^2} \left( \frac{k_B^2}{\hbar} \right) r (1-2r^2) \Theta(\abs{\mu} - \abs{\Delta})~. \ee This expression is independent of the valley index, and unlike the NLD conductivity, it depends on temperature quadratically.
+The chemical potential dependence of this conductivity is shown in Fig.~\ref{fig:fig4}\tc{blue}{(a)} with a good match between the analytical and numerical results, where we observe the following features.
 Firstly, the conductivity peaks near the conduction and the valence band edge and vanishes when we move away from the band edges.
 In addition to that, a change in the sign of the conductivity can be observed near $|\mu| = \sqrt{2} \Delta $.
-It attains a maximum value at $ |\mu | = \sqrt{6}\Delta$, thereafter it starts decaying to zero.
+It attains a minimum value at $ |\mu | = \sqrt{6}\Delta$; thereafter, it becomes zero with increasing $\mu$.